 Payflow Buyer Authentication integration guide

-Important: The Payflow Buyer Authentication service is being deprecated and is not compatible with 3D-Secure 2.0 and at this time will not be updated to support it.
-It is suggested to use your Directory Service (DS) to authenticate your customers and pass the required information in the authorization request to Payfow.
-See 3D-Secure v2 using a directory service provider, previously known as an MPI for more information.
+Important: The Payflow Buyer Authentication service is deprecated as of October 31, 2024.
+The service is not compatible with 3D-Secure 2.0 and at this time will not be updated to support it.
+It is suggested to use your Directory Service (DS) to authenticate your customers and pass the required information in the authorization request to Payflow See 3D-Secure v2 using a directory service provider, previously known as an MPI, for more information.

 The Payflow Buyer Authentication service, an implementation of the 3-D Secure protocol, enables you to accept payments that require buyer authentication from cardholders enrolled in the Verified by Visa and Mastercard SecureCode programs.
 Buyer Authentication reduces your risk and builds customer confidence.
 Additionally, card brands make marketing resources available to promote your website and provide logos you can build into your checkout process.